viksrirangam/sse-go/README.md

 # sse-go
-basic server side event endpoint with go
+basic multi threaded(can we call it threaded in go?) server side event endpoint implementation with go.